New Law Creates 988 Hotline For Mental Health Emergencies

 He and other mental health advocates say this will make it easier for more Americans to access mental health care.

-The existing National Suicide Prevention Lifeline is a ten digit number, 1-800-273-TALK and it has seen a rise in call volumes in recent years.
+The existing National Suicide Prevention Lifeline is a 10-digit number — 1-800-273-TALK — and it has seen a rise in call volume in recent years.

 Still, the number isn't easy to remember or dial in times of crisis, says Gebbia.
-"When you're in crisis, and you're already emotionally upset, the hardest thing to do is find the number that's a 10-digit number and call it."
+"When you're in crisis and you're already emotionally upset, the hardest thing to do is find the number that's a 10-digit number and call it."

-A three digit number makes it a lot easier.
+A three-digit number makes it a lot easier.
 "When there are other emergencies, we know 911," he says.
-"It's ingrained in our heads, we don't have to think about it."
+"It's ingrained in our heads — we don't have to think about it."

 He and other mental health advocates think the new 988 number will become similarly widely accepted and used.

-"A national three-digit number will make it far easier for millions of Americans to reach out for help and get immediate connection to care when they're experiencing a mental health or suicidal crisis," says, Kimberly Williams, President and CEO of Vibrant Emotional Health, the organization that runs the lifeline.
+"A national three-digit number will make it far easier for millions of Americans to reach out for help and get immediate connection to care when they're experiencing a mental health or suicidal crisis," says Kimberly Williams, president and CEO of Vibrant Emotional Health, the organization that runs the lifeline.
 "Most importantly, 988 will help save lives."

 The existing Lifeline is a national network of about 170 local crisis centers.
 When someone calls the national number, they're routed to the local crisis center that's closest to them.